bobs83/myflix-client/README.md

 - Views for actors, genres, and directors with additional information.
 - Extended movie details in the Single Movie View.
 - Sorting functionality and additional lists in the Main View.
-- Use of React Redux for state management (optional).

 ## Design and User Experience

 - The app is responsive, ensuring a consistent user experience across all devices.
-- Wireframes for the application views are provided for design reference.

 ## Development and Contribution